 If you haven’t owned an open-back headphone before and want to have a taste of it without spending lots of money, the K240 Studio would be at the very least a decent headphone to consider.

-Shout out to AKG Philippines from sending us this headphone for review.
+Shout out to AKG Philippines for sending us this headphone for review.